karllhughes/personal-blog-5/_posts/2018-07-07-api-development.md

 ![Mailchimp](https://i.imgur.com/2iW9aMc.png)

 [Mailchimp](https://mailchimp.com/) is one of the most popular email marketing tools out there, and it's my personal favorite.
 It's really easy to use, they have a generous free tier for small mailing lists, and they seem to always be the first when offering new features that are great for email senders.
-They also have a well-documented API that encourages even more interesting use cases.
+They also have a [well-documented API](https://mailchimp.com/developer/) that encourages even more interesting use cases.

-Without their API, you can create a campaign from a template, add users to a list manually, and look at stock reports.
-But, using the Mailchimp API, you can build custom templates from your own website's data, import thousands of existing users from a database, or showcase your raw email campaign data in new and novel ways.
+Without their API, you can create a campaign from a template, add users to a list manually, and look at standard reports.
+But, using the Mailchimp API, you can build custom templates from your own website's data, import thousands of existing users from a database, or showcase your raw email campaign data in novel ways.
 There's no limit to what you can do, but all these new use cases also mean more revenue for Mailchimp as you still have to pay them to send your emails through their service.
 If you're building a software-as-a-service platform that charges based on usage, an API could be a great way to increase engagement.

 ### Aylien: API as a Service

 ![Aylien](https://i.imgur.com/lQwV0AU.png)

 While many APIs are a bonus or supplemental feature, some companies are built as API-first services.
-[Aylien](https://aylien.com/) is a text analysis and natural language processing service that doesn't offer a user-interface at all - they just sell access to their API.
+[Aylien](https://aylien.com/) is a text analysis and natural language processing service that doesn't offer a user interface at all - they just sell access to their API.

 This means that developers hoping to analyze or categorize data can simply send their text to Aylien, then listen for a response with all the analysis they need.
 There's no custom code involved at all, and using Aylien with existing data should take no more than a few minutes.
-They charge customers for this time-savings though - once you go over their free tier, there's a fee for using it.
+They charge customers for this time savings though - once you go over their free tier, there's a fee for using it.

 Aylien might someday offer a user interface, but by starting out as an API-first company, they've aligned themselves with developers and put the focus on their technical tooling rather than UI.

 ## Does Every Business Need an API?

+> "Every company in the world already has valuable data and functionality housed within its systems.
+Capitalizing on this value, however, means liberating it from silos and making it interoperable and reusable in different contexts—including by combining it with valuable assets from partners and other third parties." - [Apigee State of the API Economy, 2021](https://pages.apigee.com/rs/351-WXY-166/images/Apigee_StateOfAPIS_eBook_2020.pdf)

-Some businesses have had great success building APIs that customers or other third parties can use, but you do not have to have an API, even if you are building a software-based business.
-In fact, the complexity of offering an API in addition to a user interface may be too much for a small startup or non-technical founder, but it's still good to understand when and why an API is appropriate.
+Many businesses have had great success building APIs that customers or other third parties can use, but you do not _have_ to have an API, even if you are building a software-based business.
+In fact, the complexity of offering an API in addition to a user interface may be [too much for a small startup](https://www.karllhughes.com/posts/creating-a-tech-startup-without-a-developer), but it's still good to understand when and why an API is appropriate.

 Here is a list of reasons you may or may not want to build an API.
 While not exhaustive, this should give you a starting point when deciding whether or not an API is right for your use case.